Shopify/polaris/src/components/Button/README.md

 ## Related components

-- To learn how to combine or lay out multiple buttons, [use the button group component](/components/actions/button-group)
+- To combine or lay out multiple buttons, [use the button group component](/components/actions/button-group)
-- To embed an action into a line of text, [use the link component](/components/navigation/link)
+- For navigational actions that appear within or directly following a sentence, use the use the [link component](/components/navigation/link)

 ---